 Sometime in late 2004 the FBI initiated an investigation of Teamsters Local 727.
-The action was based on allegations contained in a lengthy report on corruption within the entire union prepared by court-approved IBT ethics overseer Edwin Stier and his staff.
+The action was based on allegations contained in a lengthy report on corruption within the entire union prepared by court-approved IBT ethics overseer Edwin Stier.
 The audit concluded that the local benefit plans had racked up grossly excessive administrative costs and diverted dental reimbursement funds to racketeering suspects.
 The FBI probe indirectly led to a private civil RICO suit in November 2011 against Coli, certain family members and the local itself.
 The plaintiff, SCI Illinois Services Inc., a provider of funeral services, alleged that officials of Local 727 created “a scheme to defraud and extort” money from SCI by wildly inflating the value of scheduled benefit contributions.
 The evidence looked convincing, but in January 2014 a federal judge dismissed the suit.
 In a separate case, a Cook County, Ill. judge in July 2015 ruled that Coli and Teamsters Local 700, of which Coli was a trustee, were jointly liable for $2.3 million for breaking the lease of an office building in suburban Des Plaines, Ill.

 Specifically, prosecutors are alleging that Coli demanded and accepted cash payments from Cinespace totaling $100,000.
 Those payments were transacted on the following dates, listed with their corresponding sum: July 7, 2016 ($25,000); October 4, 2016 ($15,000); November 29, 2016 ($10,000); December 22, 2016 ($25,000); and April 4, 2017 ($25,000).
-If Cinespace failed to make quarterly payments of $25,000, noted the indictment, Coli threatened to create unspecified economic damage to the studio; evidence suggests it was a strike threat.
-From any camera angle, this looked like a shakedown.
+If Cinespace failed to make quarterly payments of $25,000, noted the indictment, Coli threatened to create unspecified economic damage to the studio; evidence suggests this was a strike threat.
+From any camera angle, the payments looked like a shakedown.